Interior view of a living room with floor-to-ceiling casement windows all around.

 Vinyl

 Vinyl windows are popular with many homeowners for their affordability, ease of installation, minimal upkeep, and energy efficiency.
-Vinyl windows are typically available in a variety of colors, sizes, and styles.
-That said, you may want to take a “off-the-shelf” approach to window replacement when choosing vinyl, as customization may increase the cost.
-Also, if you are replacing windows in a historic home, be aware of any local regulations that may dictate the type of building materials and styles that can be used for remodeling and renovation.
+They are typically available in a variety of colors, sizes, and styles.
+That said, you may want to take an “off-the-shelf” approach to window replacement when choosing vinyl, as customization may increase the cost.
+Also, if you are replacing windows in a historic home, check local regulations that may dictate the type of building materials and styles that can be used for remodeling and renovation.

 Aluminum

 Like vinyl, aluminum windows are an affordable replacement option.
-Aluminum is lightweight and can be easier to customize than some other window replacement materials.
-Aluminum windows are a popular choice for new construction, especially in homes with modern, contemporary design.
-Aluminum windows are used extensively in the southeastern U.S. and other areas prone to high humidity.
-However, aluminum is not particularly resistant to salt and salty sea air and may not be the right choice if you live in a coastal area.
-Aluminum windows may be subject to corrosion over time.
+This material can be easier to customize than others and is a popular choice for homes with modern, contemporary designs.
+Aluminum is used extensively in the southeastern region of the U.S. and other areas prone to high humidity.
+However, it is not particularly resistant to salt air and may not be the best choice for coastal areas, as aluminum can corrode over time.

 Composite